ceu-lang/ceu/manual/manual.md

 Trails are created with [parallel compositions](#parallel-compositions-and-abortion).

-The program and diagram that follows illustrate the behavior of the scheduler of Céu:
+The program and diagram below illustrate the behavior of the scheduler of Céu:

 <pre><code> 1:  <b>input void</b> A, B, C;
  2:  <b>par/and do</b>